 - News sites

 I also decided not to use any browser extensions.
-While there are some good ones out there, I prefer not to install extra stuff.
+While some good ones are out there, I prefer not to install extra items.
 Browser extensions do impact your computer’s performance.
 The other reason is there have been some copycat extensions that are malware.
-If you do decide to use an extension, please make sure you’ve thoroughly checked it out.
-Just because it is in a browser store, doesn’t mean it’s safe.
-I once downloaded a 2FA authenticator program that looked like it came from Microsoft.

-Use OpenDNS to Block Categories or Websites
+Try OpenDNS to Block Websites or Categories

 I’ve been using the service for years but didn’t realize all the features they offered.
 One feature is the ability to block domains or groups of domains.
 Think of these like a category block.